mpcsb/testing_branch/_posts/2026-02-08-re_identification.md

 ---
 Code: [github.com/mpcsb/reidentification](https://github.com/mpcsb/reidentification)

 (I had a draft of this experiment sitting around for a while.
-This was the question: as records become harder to identify, what useful details disappear?)
+Essentially a private exploration of privacy and utility)

 ## The question